 No spam · No long forms · No fees

 Why do you need homeowners insurance?

 When you buy a home, your lender will probably require that you have homeowners insurance.
 This is to protect the investment that they made in your home when they lent you the money to buy it.
 If something happened to your home, the lender would be out all of the money they paid for you to buy it.

 As you can see, it’s always a good idea to keep your home properly insured, especially if you still owe money on it.
-Even if it’s paid off, if you suffer a disaster without insurance, you’ll have no way to repair or rebuild your home unless you do so out of pocket.
+Even if it’s paid off, if you suffer a disaster without insurance, you’ll have no way to repair or rebuild your home except out of pocket.

 Something else that comes into play when not having homeowners insurance is your personal property.
-Homeowners insurance provides some protection against the loss of personal property, including appliances in your home, paying to have them replaced if damaged or destroyed in a fire.
-Without insurance, you’re left to absorb that cost on your own.
+Homeowners insurance provides some protection against loss of personal property from fire, including appliances in your home.
+Without insurance, you’re left to absorb that cost on your own as well.

 If for some reason you don’t have homeowners insurance and your house burns down, you do have some options available.
 And while these options are limited, they at least give you some recourse in such a situation.

 Was the fire your fault?
 If it’s determined that the fire was someone else’s fault, you might be able to take them to court to sue for damages.
 A personal attorney should be able to help you determine your next course of action in such a case.